 Veracruz city tour – Explore this lively city with a private guide, visiting colonial buildings and the fortifications built to protect against pirates

-Xalapa – Visit the captial of Veracruz and their spectacular Museum of Anthropology exhibiting the ancient work of Olmec, Huastec, and Totonac artists
+Xalapa – Visit the capital of Veracruz and its spectacular Anthropology Museum, which exhibits the ancient work of Olmec, Huastec, and Totonac artists

-Coatepec – This Pueblo Magico is known for their outstanding coffee produce
+Coatepec – Tour Coatepec, a celebrated Pueblo Magico known for producing outstanding coffee

 Day 1: Arrival to Veracruz

-Upon Arrival, you will be met at the airport and privately transferred to your charming hotel Veracruz historic Center.
-Relax and enjoy rest of the day at leisure.
+After arriving at the airport, meet a local guide and enjoy private transportation to a charming hotel in the historic city center of Veracruz.
+Relax and enjoy the rest of the day at leisure.